Joneigh Khaldun

-Joneigh Khaldun is the Vice President and Chief Health Equity Officer at CVS Health.
-Prior to serving in this position, she served as the Chief Medical Executive for the State of Michigan and Chief Deputy Director for Health in the Michigan Department of Health and Human Services.
+Joneigh Khaldun is the President and CEO of the Public Health Accreditation Board, a role she has served in since January 2025.
+Prior to that, she was the Vice President and Chief Health Equity Officer at CVS Health.
+Previously she served as the Chief Medical Executive for the State of Michigan and Chief Deputy Director for Health in the Michigan Department of Health and Human Services.
 On February 10, 2021, she was announced as a member of the COVID-19 Health Equity Task Force under the Biden-Harris administration.

 Education

 Khaldun grew up in Ann Arbor, Michigan.
 After graduating from Ann Arbor Pioneer High School in 1998, she attended the University of Michigan for her undergraduate studies, where she received her Bachelor of Science degree in biology in 2002.
 She then attended the Perelman School of Medicine at the University of Pennsylvania, where she received her Medical Degree in 2006.
 She completed her residency in emergency medicine at SUNY Downstate Medical Center in 2010 before attending the George Washington University, where she completed her Master of Public Health degree in 2013.